alanbchristie/ra-converter/README.md

 That's it.

-Now, to locate any celestial object, you just need to know the object's RA co-ordinate and the current time of day (in UTC/GMT/Zulu time).
+Now, to locate any celestial object, you just need to know the object's RA co-ordinate and the current time of day (remembering to account for Daylight Saving Time as mentioned earlier, if you need to).

 ## Locating objects using the fixed RA calibration
 You've calibrated your RA axis, sometime during the day, and now